chris-lovejoy/academic-knowledge-management/README.md

 - Export the bib file from Zotero and add to LaTeX.

-*NOTE: There is now an [Obsidian Citation Plugin](https://github.com/hans/obsidian-citation-plugin) which may circumvent some elements of this pipeline.*
+*NOTE: The [Obsidian Citation Plugin](https://github.com/hans/obsidian-citation-plugin) provides an alternative to elements of this flow - I'd recommend checking it out too.*

 ---